frankkopp/FrankyGo/README.md

     - Other Prunings
     - Aspiration
     - Continuously Performance/Profiling/Testing
-    - LMR and LMP - more testing needed
-    - Check extension - more testing needed
-    - Mate threat extension - more testing needed
+    - Tuning and Testing of all search features and parameters
+### v0.7.0 (planned)
+- TODO:
+    - History Heuristics
+    -

 ## Versions
 ### v0.8.0 (in progress)
-- TODO

 - DONE
     - SEE
     - Move generation considering check evasion